Dear parents and carers,

 To minimise the impact on school we will begin testing on Wednesday, 1st September (which is the last day of the holiday).
 Students will be invited in, in time slots, for their first on site test before their formal return date.
 Our tentative plans are:

-- Monday, 6th September: Year 8 and Year 9 for their first test, plus Year 11 for their 2nd test (and possibly Year 10 dependent on capacity)
+- Monday, 6th September: Year 8 and Year 9 for their first test, plus Year 11 for their 2nd test.

-Year 7, 8 and 9 second tests will take place during the first week of term.
+Year 7, 8.
+9 and 10 will have their second test during the first week of term.

 We are awaiting final guidance around on-site testing and are planning how this will be staffed.
 We will contact parents again in due course with the final information, detailed plans and confirmed dates of when students will be invited in for their first test.